Do I Need an OUTbound Firewall?

 Most people think of firewalls as barriers between their computers and bad things “out there” on the Internet.
 Inbound firewall protection blocks attempts by external entities (hackers or malware) to connect to your computer.
 See my related article Do I Really Need a Firewall? for my advice on INBOUND firewall protection.
 (Yes, you do need it.)

 But the Internet is a two-way highway.
 Outbound firewall protection is just the opposite of inbound.
 It blocks attempts by software that resides on your computer to access the Internet.
 So if your computer is infected with a keylogger, an outbound firewall should prevent the keylogger from transmitting your passwords and other sensitive information to its evil masters.
 If another type of malware is using your computer to send spam to millions of innocent parties, an outbound firewall should prevent that as well, in theory.

 In practice, outbound firewalls provide little useful protection, consume computer resources, interfere with legitimate programs, and are generally more trouble than they are worth.
 They can also give you a false sense of security.

-By default, the Windows 7 Firewall provides only inbound protection.
+By default, the firewall in Windows 7, 8 and 10 provides only inbound protection.
 You can enable outbound protection as well, but then no program on your machine will be allowed to connect to the Internet!
 That means no browsing, no Windows Update, no email, no other updater programs, etc. You have to manually configure permission for every single program or process that you want to have access to the Internet.
 I don’t know about you, but that doesn’t sound like my idea of fun.

 Other Reasons to Stick With Inbound Firewall Protection